 How to Store Pumpkin Muffins?

-Store baked muffins for 3 days on the countertop or cover and refridgerate for up to a week.
+Store baked muffins for 3 days on the counter top or cover and refrigerate for up to a week.
 You can also wrap the muffins well and freeze for 3 months (I like to wrap mine in plastic wrap and then place in a freezer bag to prevent freezer burn.)
-Defrost on the countertop or place unwrapped muffin the in microwave for 10 seconds.
+Defrost on the counter top or place unwrapped muffin the in microwave for 10 seconds.

 How to Keep Muffins from Sticking to Baking Cups?

 Gluten free muffins often stick to paper muffin liners.
-You can keep this from happening by: 1) Using quality parchement paper liners.
+You can keep this from happening by: 1) Using quality parchment paper liners.
 2) Spray or brushing muffin liners with a little oil or butter.
 3) Baking the muffins in a silicone muffin pan with no liners.
-I use parchemnt liners when baking my healthy muffins for easy clean up and storage.
+I use parchment liners when baking my healthy muffins for easy clean up and storage.

 How to Make Pumpkin Muffins in the Blender?